 - 2. Remove the filter element by pulling straight down from the rest of the assembly. - 3.
 Obtain a new filter element from Woodward. - 4.
 Lubricate the O-ring on the inside diameter of the cartridge with hydraulic fluid. - 5.
 Install the cartridge into the assembly by sliding the open end of the cartridge onto the nipple. - 6.
-Install the filter bowl onto the assembly.
-Tighten only by hand.
-Do not torque the bowl. - 7.
+Re-install the filter bowl onto the assembly by turning clockwise.
+Tighten the bowl by hand only.
+For aluminum filter bowls with a face seal O-ring, see Figure 3-1.
+Tighten the bowl to 30-35 lb-ft.
+For steel filter bowls (Western or Donaldson) see Figure 3-2. - 7.
 Check for external leakage upon pressurizing the hydraulic system.